 Indigenous peoples in Bolivia

-To date, the indigenous peoples have consolidated almost 20 million hectares of land as collective property under the status of Native Community Lands (Tierras Comunitarias de Origen / TCO) – approximately 20% of the total land area.
+To date, the indigenous peoples have consolidated 23 million ha. of collective property under the status of Community Lands of Origin (TCOs), representing 21% of the country’s total land mass.

 Thanks to the Framework Law on Autonomies 031/10 of 22 July, a number of indigenous peoples are now forming their own self-governments.
 Thirty-six indigenous autonomies have commenced the process for accessing self-government, 21 by means of municipal conversion and 15 by territorial means or TIOC.
 Three of them have already established their self-government, and another five have achieved their autonomous status through a declaration of constitutionality.

 In 2017, the government of Bolivia decided to revive the conflict over the building of the Villa Tunari-San Ignacio de Moxos highway through the Isiboro S.ruce National Park and Indigenous Territory (TIPNIS) by approving Law No. 969/17 on 13 August.
 However, the VIII Indigenous March, supported by all of the country’s indigenous organisations, stopped this construction of the highway.